PAGASA monitoring LPA off Batanes

 (Eagle News)–The Philippine Atmospheric Geophysical and Astronomical Services Administration is monitoring a low pressure area off Batanes.

-PAGASA said apart from the LPA so far located 360 kilometers from Basco, the southwest monsoon was affecting the western sections of Luzon and Visayas.
+PAGASA said the southwest monsoon is affecting the western sections of Southern Luzon and Visayas.

-The weather bureau said as a result,Ilocos Region, Cordillera Administrative Region, and Cagayan Valley will have cloudy skies with scattered rainshowers and thunderstorms.
+Metro Manila, Calabarzon, Mimaropa, Bicol region, and Northern Samar will have cloudy skies with scattered rainshowers and thunderstorms due to the LPA and the localized thunderstorms.

+The rest of the country, on the other hand, will have partly cloudy to cloudy skies with isolated rainshowers.

+PAGASA said these were due to the southwest monsoon and also due to localized thunderstorms.

 Flashfloods or landslides during severe thunderstorms are possible.

-Metro Manila and the rest of the country, on the other hand, will have partly cloudy to cloudy skies with isolated rainshowers, this time due to the southwest monsoon and localized thunderstorms.

-Extreme Northern Luzon, PAGASA said, will have moderate winds and coastal waters, while the western sections of Luzon and Visayas, and the rest of the country will have light to moderate winds and slight to moderate waters.
+According to PAGASA, extreme Northern Luzon will have moderate to strong winds and moderate to rough coastal waters.

+The rest of Luzon, Visayas and Mindanao will have light to moderate winds and slight to moderate coastal waters.